-Council was permitted under the Act to incorporate documents into the Interim Planning Scheme but were they permitted to create a de facto Tax?
-Did the incorporation of a document that specifically set monetary payments and prescriptive title adjustments against the landholder actually create a Biodiversity-Tax?
-When a landowner's Development Application is withheld by Council Officers until the Landowner enters into a contractual agreement to the detriment of their own financial and property values, it is no longer a Fee or Charge but is it in fact a Biodiversity Tax.
+(G) Council is permitted under the Act to incorporate documents into the Interim Planning Scheme but were they permitted to create a Tax ?
+Did the incorporation of a document that specifically sets monetary payments and prescriptive title adjustments against the landholders, actually create a Biodiversity-Tax ?
+When a landholder's Development Application is withheld by Council Officers until the Landholder enters into a contractual agreement to the detriment of their own financial and property values, it is no longer a Fee or Charge for a service but a Biodiversity Tax.
 The Federal and State Governments can Levy Taxes and create Laws, in fact the ability to create laws and taxes is a defining feature of those two tiers of Government.
 Local Council is a Body Corporate created by the State to administer the Local Government Act 1993 and the Land Use Planning and Appeals Act 1993 and simply has no Constitutional authority to levy a Tax.

-When the TPC allowed a Local Council to incorporate a prescriptive document into the KIPS it helped create a de facto Tax and the State Parliament was effectively bypassed.
-If and when the Policy is transitioned into the Tasmanian Planning Scheme through the Specific Area Plan provisions, will the Tasmanian Parliament again be circumvented in the evolution of the Bio-Tax, a Tax that could then be adopted by the 29 other municipal Councils of Tasmania through the same Specific Area Plan provisions?
-A Body Corporate that calls itself Local Government but is actually a product of corporate law and not subject to the separation of powers principle, the third principle of the Australian Constitution that underpins good governance.
+(H) When the TPC allowed a Local Council to incorporate a prescriptive document into the KIPS it helped create a de-facto tax, a Biodiversity-Tax and the State Parliament was effectively bypassed.
+If and when the Policy is transitioned into the Tasmanian Planning Scheme through the Specific Area Plan provisions, will the Tasmanian Parliament again be circumvented in the evolution of the Bio-Tax, a Tax that could then be adopted by the 28 other municipal Councils of Tasmania through the same Specific Area Plan provisions ?
+A Body Corporate that calls itself Local Government but is actually a product of corporate law and not subject to the Separation Of Powers principle, the third principle of the Australian Constitution that underpins good governance.
 The Parliament, the Executive and the Judiciary's roles are clearly defined and the impartiality of each is there to protect the people from the excess's of government.
-Local Council has no such separation, in this instance Kingborough Council (body corporate) was able to write the Policy, pass the Policy, incorporate the Policy, enforce the Policy, collect Policy fees, adjudicate over the Policy, be the ultimate authority of the Policy, all without ever having to consult with the people, the landholders of the Local Council (body corporate).
+Local Council has no such separation, in this instance Kingborough Council (body corporate) was able to write the Policy, pass the Policy, incorporate the Policy, enforce the Policy, collect Policy fees, adjudicate over the Policy and be the ultimate authority of the Policy, all without ever having to consult with the people, the Landholders of the Local Council (body corporate).

-An alarming precedent has been set when a State controlled body corporate entity is allowed to create their own By-Laws and de facto Taxes.
-A Policy that was written without any legal advice because as Ms Liz Quinn stated Kingborough Council Meeting 5 December 2022 "We haven't sought legal input into the policy as Council hasn't believed that it was required".
-I'll also remind everyone that Kingborough Council also regulated the removal of trees on private land through a The Health and Environmental Services By-Law 3 (2011), that regulated the removal of trees and was itself removed in 2022, after eleven years of bureaucratic overreach Council finally got legal advice and ceased prosecuting landowners under that By-Law.
-The original Biodiversity Offset Policy 2016 was also not incorporated into the KIPS until 2020 after the Kingborough Ratepayers Association exposed the oversight in a report to Council.
+(I.) An alarming precedent has been set when a State Government controlled body corporate entity is allowed to create their own By-Laws and Bio-Taxes.
+A Policy that was written without any legal advice because as the Manager of Environmental Services stated, Council Meeting Dec 2022 "We haven't sought legal input into the policy as Council hasn't believed that it was required".
+I'll remind everyone that Kingborough Council regulated the removal of trees on private land through the Health and Environmental Services By-Law (2011), that By-Law was itself removed in 2022.
+After 11 years of bureaucratic overreach Council finally got some legal advice and ceased prosecuting landholders.
+The original Biodiversity Offset Policy 2016 was also not incorporated into the KIPS until 2020 after the Kingborough Ratepayers Association exposed the oversight in a submission to Kingborough Councils Audit Panel, June 2020, titled Oversight Governance and Accountability.